How do I know how much to insure my buildings for?

 This also applies to the buildings sums insured.

-A. Accidental damage is any sudden and unforseen damage to your buildings or contents over and beyond the basic cover provided – for example, putting your foot through the ceiling when working in the loft; dropping a can of paint on the carpet or burning a kitchen work surface with a hot pan.
+Accidental damage, caused by you or members of your family who live with you, is any sudden and unforeseen damage to your buildings or contents over and beyond the basic cover provided – for example, putting your foot through the ceiling when working in the loft; dropping a can of paint on the carpet or burning a kitchen work surface with a hot pan.

 Standard cover provides accidental damage cover to ceramic hobs, sanitary ware, solar panels, fixed glass and double glazing under the buildings insurance; and accidental damage cover to mirrors, fixed glass and glass in furniture, ceramic hobs, sanitary ware, televisions, audio and video equipment and home computers under the contents insurance.